Sample the Tropical Fruit Available in Puerto Rico

 What Kinds of Fruit Can I Expect to Find in Puerto Rico?

-Here is a sampling of the fruits you’ll be able to find at Coqui’s Hideaway (in season) and across the island
+Here is a sampling of the fruits you’ll be able to find (in season) across the island

 - Banana (guineo in Spanish) — There are lots of different types of bananas, some taste like your standard supermarket bananas that you’re used to from home, while others taste very different.
 Cavendish bananas are your standard bananas that have the typical banana flavor.
 Niño bananas are tiny and sweet.
 Manzana bananas are medium-sized and taste like apples when they’re fully ripe.
 But a fresh banana picked ripe from the stalk tastes SO much better than those from the supermarket, which are picked green and have to ripen off the stalk.